 Wild Boy

-She tried everything she could, but didn’t want to send him back or sell him.
-He would only have ended up in another bad situation.
-When she first approached us, I explained it was our policy not to take wild, unhandled stallions, but I have never communicated with anyone who wanted so badly to help a horse.
-He was lucky to have her advocating for him.
-She cared so deeply and wanted him to land in a good place to run free.
-So I said if she could get him gelded and bring him to Skydog, we would give him sanctuary.
-It was darn near impossible, but she finally found a vet to do the procedure!
-Where there’s a will, there’s a way.
+This is an incredibly deserving wild horse who has been waiting a long time to come to Skydog.
+An intact stallion with no BLM brand, he was rescued from the Stroud kill pen in Oklahoma by an amazing woman in Florida.
+Michelle had other rescues and hoped to have him trained before bringing him home, but he proved way too wild to tame in Quarantine.
+After exhausting all possible efforts, she did not want to send him back or sell him as he would only have ended up in another bad situation.
+When she first approached us, I explained it was our policy not to take wild, unhandled stallions, but I have never communicated with anyone who wanted so desperately for a wild horse to land softly.
+She cared deeply and knew he needed a safe place to run free.
+After a year of her asking, we agreed that if she could get him gelded and bring him to Skydog, we would give him sanctuary.
+That first condition was darn near impossible, but she finally found a vet to do the procedure!
+She was an incredible advocate for him.

 Wild Boy currently has a sponsor